Report lost, stray or found dog

 To report a lost, stray or found dog ring 0113 222 4406 - Monday to Friday and 8am to 6pm.

 It is an offence to allow a dog in your care to behave in an aggressive manner.
-A dog does not have to bite someone to be deemed dangerous.
+A dog does not have to bite someone or be one of the known banned breeds to be deemed dangerous.

 If you are found guilty of owning a dangerous dog you can receive a fine of up to £5,000 and/or six months in prison.

 The banned breeds that you should report even if they are not currently displaying dangerous behaviour are pit bull terrier, Japanese tosa, fila braziliero or dogo argentino.

 Pavements that are heavily soiled can be cleared - this could take up to 5 working days.
 Smaller amount can be bagged and placed in litter bins.

 Please use the online Report a street cleaning issue form, from the Top Tasks section of this page and provide as much information as you can.
 Include where the fouling occurs and details of the owner if you have it as we may be able to prosecute them.

 Dog owner’s responsibility